-NEW COMPLIANCE REQUIREMENTS UNDER THE GARNISHMENT RULE FOR ACCOUNTS RECEIVING CERTAIN FEDERAL BENEFITS account when an account review is performed.19
+NEW COMPLIANCE REQUIREMENTS UNDER THE GARNISHMENT RULE FOR ACCOUNTS RECEIVING CERTAIN FEDERAL BENEFITS account when an account review is performed.

-After an institution receives a garnishment order, verifies that it does not contain a "Notice of Right to Garnish Federal Benefits," performs an account review, and finds one or more covered benefit payments deposited during the lookback period, the institution must immediately calculate the protected amount for each account in the account holder's name and ensure the account holder has full access to these funds.20 another.21 For example, if (1) a \$500 Social Security benefit was deposited into account A; (2) on the same day, the account holder transferred \$300 of the \$500 into account B in the holder's name at the same institution; and (3) the next day, the institution receives a garnishment order with no "Notice of Right to Garnish" against the account holder.
-In this circumstance, the institution must perform separate reviews of both account A and account B. The entire \$500 social security benefit deposit - including the \$300 transferred out of the account - will be added to the protected amount for Account B will be added to the protected amount for Account B.22
+After an institution receives a garnishment order, verifies that it does not contain a "Notice of Right to Garnish Federal Benefits," performs an account review, and finds one or more covered benefit payments deposited during the lookback period, the institution must immediately calculate the protected amount for each account in the account holder's name and ensure the account holder has full access to these funds.

+Separate Account Reviews.
+After receiving a garnishment order against an account holder, institutions must perform account reviews for each account in the account holder's name.
+However, institutions are prohibited from tracing the movement of funds between accounts to associate funds from a benefit payment deposited into one account and later transferred to another.
+For example, if (1) a \$500 Social Security benefit was deposited into account A; (2) on the same day, the account holder transferred \$300 of the \$500 into account B in the holder's name at the same institution; and (3) the next day, the institution receives a garnishment order with no "Notice of Right to Garnish" against the account holder.
+In this circumstance, the institution must perform separate reviews of both account A and account B. The entire \$500 social security benefit deposit - including the \$300 transferred out of the account A, while none of the \$300 transferred into Account B.